A Detailed Look at Jumpman Gaming

 Meanwhile, its sister network the Wheel of Slots has also continued to expand, although the bingo sites amongst its number have gradually been closed or migrated over to its 15 Network sibling.
 Today, the Wheel of Slots network really is just for slots and other traditional casino games.

 These sites now also have another unique Jumpman Gaming promotion: Trophies.
-This incentive works much like a conventional loyalty scheme, but linked to extra free spins on the ever popular, but rebranded Mega Reel.
+This incentive works with extra free spins on the ever popular, but rebranded Mega Reel.

 The Current Jumpman Structure